svmk-data-science/tess-ensemble-classification/README.md

 This project addresses the challenge to develop a robust probabilistic classification framework to distinguish true planetary signals from non-planetary detections.
 A key objective is to achieve a strong balance between precision and recall ensuring that meaningful candidates are identified without introducing excessive false positives.

 To tackle this, multiple machine learning models are evaluated and combined using a soft-voting ensemble approach to improve predictive performance, robustness and consistency across diverse model types.
-The solution is also designed to be computationally efficient and accessible, supporting use by researchers and citizen scientists with limited computing resources.
+The solution is also designed to be computationally efficient and accessible, supporting use by researchers and citizen scientists with limited computational resources.

 ## Dataset